 AdministrativeResponse (caad.009): The AdministrativeResponse message is usually sent by any party (processor, clearing or settlement agent) to another party in response to a AdministrativeInitiation Message.

+Custom Report messages

+CustomReport (caad.010): A CustomReport message is used to deliver a customized report.

 Fee Collection messages

 FeeCollectionInitiation (cafc.001): The FeeCollectionInitiation message is used to claim or pay for miscellaneous service fees between two parties.